You don’t need to hit your head to suffer a traumatic brain injury.

 Did you know that you don’t have to hit your head to sustain a traumatic brain injury (TBI)?
 It’s true!

 A TBI can happen when an external force is applied to the body that is strong enough to make the brain move inside the skull.
 Imagine your brain as a rubber ball inside a box.
-This is obviously an oversimplification of course as the brain is far more complex than a rubber ball.
+This is obviously an oversimplification as the brain is far more complex than a rubber ball.
 If you move the box with enough force, the ball will move around inside the box.
-The brain, like the ball, can move inside the skull because it is suspended in fluid.
-The brain can move forwards, backwards, side to side, rotate and twist, and this movement can cause injury to the brain tissue.
+The brain, like the ball, can move inside the human skull because it is suspended in fluid.
+The brain can move forwards, backwards, side to side, rotate and twist.
+This movement of the brain inside the skull can cause injury to the brain tissue.
 A classic example of this is known as a coup contrecoup injury and occurs when the brain moves and strikes the inside of the skull and rebounds off the inside of the skull and hits the opposite side of the skull.

 A shaken baby or whiplash from a car crash where the head snaps forward and backward are examples of external forces on the body that can generate enough force to move the brain inside the skull and cause trauma without a direct impact to the head.